MicrosoftDocs/power-platform/power-platform/admin/import-data-all-record-types.md

 ---
 # Import data (all record types) from multiple sources

 Importing data is often the first important task that you need to perform after you have installed Dynamics 365 apps.
-You can import data from various [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps systems and data sources into standard and customized fields of most business and custom entities in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)].
+You can import data from various Dynamics 365 apps systems and data sources into standard and customized fields of most business and custom entities in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)].
 You can include related data, such as notes and attachments.
 To assure data integrity, you can enable duplicate detection that prevents importing duplicate records. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Detect duplicate data](https://docs.microsoft.com/dynamics365/customer-engagement/admin/detect-duplicate-data).
 For more complex data import scenarios, you can write code using the data import web service. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Import data using web services](https://docs.microsoft.com/dynamics365/customer-engagement/developer/import-data).

 These settings can be found in the Power Platform Admin center by going to **Environments** > [select an environment] > **Settings** > **Data management** > **Data import wizard**.

- Preliminary steps before you import the data into [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps include:
+ Preliminary steps before you import the data into Dynamics 365 apps include:

 1. Preparing source data files in one of the following formats: comma-separated values (.csv), XML Spreadsheet 2003 (.xml), Compressed (.zip) or text files.
 You can import data from one source file or several source files.
 A source file can contain data for one entity type or multiple entity types.

-2. Preparing data maps for mapping data contained in the source file to the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps record fields.
+2. Preparing data maps for mapping data contained in the source file to the Dynamics 365 apps record fields.
 You must map every column in the source file to an appropriate field.
 Unmapped data isn’t imported. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Select a data map](https://docs.microsoft.com/dynamics365/customer-engagement/basics/select-data-map)

-There are several ways to import data into [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps:
+There are several ways to import data into Dynamics 365 apps:

 > [!NOTE]
 > We recommend limiting your import to 20K rows or fewer.

 1. To import large volumes of data, we recommend a programmatic way, as most efficient.
 When you import data programmatically, you gain additional capabilities that are not available when you use other methods of importing data.
 These advanced capabilities include viewing stored source data, accessing error logs and creating data maps that include complex transformation mapping, such as concatenation, split, and replace.
 See [Import data](https://docs.microsoft.com/dynamics365/customer-engagement/developer/import-data).

-2. For smaller import jobs, you can use the Import Data Wizard tool included in the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps web application.
+2. For smaller import jobs, you can use the Import Data Wizard tool included in the Dynamics 365 apps web application.
 For information about the Import Data Wizard or how to import specific record types, see [Import accounts, leads, or other data](https://docs.microsoft.com/dynamics365/customer-engagement/basics/import-accounts-leads-other-data).

    > [!NOTE]
    >  For the Import Data Wizard, the maximum file size for .zip files is 32 MB; for the other file formats, it’s 8 MB.